 When I stopped looking at other people for inspiration, I re/discovered a number of passions – sustainable living and a desire to help save the planet, mental wellness, and mindfulness meditation, healthy eating, and more.
 So instead of turning to social media and other online entrepreneurs to figure out my next steps, I found them by looking inside myself.

 I already mentioned that during my break, I enrolled in a Plant Based Nutrition Certificate program through e-Cornell.
 I’ve been on a plant-based diet for over a year now, and I feel amazing as a result.
 I’ve been wanting to share more of my journey with those of you who are curious about how to live an active plant-based lifestyle, and now I feel empowered to do so with a better understanding of the science.
-I’ve also become more committed to veganism and will be slowly transitioning away from recommending animal products on my website (more on that to come!).

 6. My life felt more full